 Dealing with paternity issues can be very mentally draining.
 It's important for all adult parties involved to proceed with testing so that the child's rights aren't neglected.
 If you're dealing with paternity issues or want to establish or challenge paternity, see FindLaw’s sections on paternity and child custody for more information.

-Free Initial Legal Review Of Your Paternity Case
+Get Legal Help with Your Paternity Case